chrislqiu/ValorantBracketPredictor/README.md

 7. *train_model.py* ➜ Takes in **matches_with_player_stats.csv**, creates the model and trains it on the data from the input, outputs **model.pkl**
 8. *predictor.py* ➜ Takes in **model.pkl** and **teams_database.json**, allows user to choose matchup between two teams, outputs percentage of victory for both teams

-> Note: model.pkl might be different, i.e. model(v1).pkl, model(v2).pkl, etc to indicate different versions
+> Note: model.pkl might be different, i.e. model(v1).pkl, model(v2).pkl, etc to indicate different versions, scrapers might not work if website html is changed
+> Data Last Scraped: 1/14/2026

 ## TODO

 - General Goals
     - rescrape matches (last updated 1/5/2026)
     - wait for roster updates to make predictions for other regions
-    - verify no overfitting/errors
+    - implement a system where you can enter all the matchups and output final bracket
     - improve accuracy further?

 - v1 (63.8% Accuracy on Model using data from 1/4/2026)